 Your child should read at least 4 times a week for 15-20 minutes.
 Reading is such a vital skill and will help your child to feel more confident across all areas of the curriculum.
 Reading records will be collected daily to ensure your child is on track, so please write in these regularly.
 If your child does not read often enough, they will take part in a ‘catch up’ session on a Friday break time, where they will be given the opportunity to read to an adult or their peers.

-PE lessons are on a Friday afternoon.
+PE lessons are on a Thursday afternoon and a Friday morning.
 Children are required to come in to school in their full PE kits on this day or they will not be allowed to participate in the lesson.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.

 Home Learning Details

 In the event of a whole class bubble needing to isolate or if your child is waiting for Covid test results so is unable to attend school, your child has been provided with login details to access a range of resources online.
 These login details can be found in the front of their yellow reading records, so please keep these safe so no online learning is missed.
 Further details, including planning, will be communicated with parents within 24 hours of a class bubble going home and/or school being informed of a need for your child to isolate.
 Below, you will find links to the websites where work may be set:

 Rising Stars (online reading books and comprehension)

 Language Angels (Spanish)